 Northern Lights (THC 16 – 21%)

-Northern Lights is one of the favorites among sleeping disorder sufferers, as it is very effective in treating insomnia.
+Northern Lights is one of the favorites among sufferers of sleeping disorders, as it is very effective in treating insomnia.
 It will make your body numb and lazy, so be ready to be put away to bed almost instantly.
-It’s also great for stress relief and, if you are a beginner, make sure to keep the dosage low.
+It’s also great for stress relief.
+If you are a beginner, make sure to keep the dosage low.